x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

     > [!NOTE]
     > When you add a new email address, you have the option to make it the primary SMTP address.

-- **Automatically update email addresses based on the email address policy applied to this recipient** Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.
+- **Automatically update email addresses based on the email address policy applied to this recipient**: Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.

 #### MailTip
 <a name="MailTip"> </a>